ER-95/odin_project/README.md

 * flex stuff:
     * `justify-content: center` to a container is usually functionally the same as adding `margin: 0 auto` to that container's children (but the latter is bad practice, generally)- remember, `justify-content` does exactly what it says, it **aligns the contents inside it, and not the element itself** - `align-self` aligns an actual element and takes precedence over `justify-content` and `align-content`
         * `justify-content: space-around` puts equal spacing on both sides of the items, including at the edges, whereas `space-between` puts space between them (so goes to the edge of the container)
-    * `justify-content` only applies to direct children, not children of children - see [this exercise](./8-flexbox/3-flex-header-2/index.html) for a good example of this
+    * `display: flex` only applies to direct children of a container rather than grandchildren. similarly, `justify-content` only applies to direct children, not children of children - see [this exercise](./8-flexbox/3-flex-header-2/index.html) for a good example of this
     * items inside `containers-2`, which in turn is inside `container-1`, doesn't count as an item in `container-1` (i.e. items aren't found recursively) - an item is only really a child of its direct container. in the below code, the only items in `menu` are `date` and `links`
         ~~~~
         <div class='menu'>